-After the last day to drop a course, you must remain in the scheduled course.
-You will receive "F" grades if you stop attending classes without officially dropping them.
+Students may drop individual courses prior to the last day to drop shown on the course syllabus.
+After the last day to drop a course, students must remain in the scheduled course.
+They will receive "F" grades if they stop attending classes without officially dropping them.
 Classes that have ended cannot be dropped.